KhangBBBB/krn-kodelist-in-python/README.md

 # KRUN
-A preprocessor supporting literate programming, reproducible research for Troff.
+A system supporting literate programming, metaprogramming, and reproducible research for Troff.

 # Introduction
 This project contains a set of preprocessors/processors to support literate programming, metaprogramming, and reproducible research for Troff typesetting system.